An introduction to Reshetnyak's theory of subharmonic distances: Conformal aspects of subharmonic distances

 The argument above can be done using a conformal Riemann metric over the Riemann surface, together with the associated Riemannian Laplacian.
 The result follows using the potential of this Laplacian, see \cite{troyanov-alexandrov}.
-Actually, in a conformal chart into which the metric is $\lambda |dz|^2$, the Riemannian Laplacian is $\frac{1}{\lambda}\Delta$.
-As the volume form of the Riemann metric is then $\lambda dxdy$, it follows that $\Delta_S$ is the Riemannian Laplacian times the volume form.
+Actually, in a conformal chart into which the metric is $\lambda |\D z|^2$, the Riemannian Laplacian is $\frac{1}{\lambda}\Delta$.
+As the volume form of the Riemann metric is then $\lambda \D x\D y$, it follows that $\Delta_S$ is the Riemannian Laplacian times the volume form.

-Let us state the most famous result about Riemann surfaces. \begin{theorem}[Uniformization Theorem] Let $M$ be a simply connected Riemann surface.
+Let us state the most famous result about Riemann surfaces. \begin{theorem}[Uniformization Theorem] Let $M$ be a connected, simply connected, non-compact, Riemann surface.
 Then there is a conformal bijective mapping from $M$ onto the unit disc or to $\C$. \end{theorem}

-The Uniformization Theorem~\ref{thm:unif} can be derived from the Main Theorem for Compact Riemann Surfaces stated below, see \cite{donaldson}.
+The Uniformization Theorem~\ref{thm:unif} can be derived from Theorem~\ref{thm:main thm}, see \cite{donaldson}.
 See also e.g., \cite{beardon}, \cite{farkas-kra}.
 The Uniformization Theorem implies that we can take conformal charts ``as large as possible''.
 This appears useful for convergence result, because it avoids possible degeneration of domain of charts.

-\begin{corollary} On a Riemann surface with a subharmonic metric, in any domain $U$ homeomorphic to a disc, there are isothermal coordinates, i.e., coordinates such that the metric can be written $\lambda|dz|^2$. \end{corollary} \begin{proof} Restricting to $U$ the conformal charts covering it turns $U$ into a Riemann surface.
+\begin{corollary} On a Riemann surface with a subharmonic metric, in any domain $U$ homeomorphic to a disc, there are isothermal coordinates, i.e., coordinates such that the metric can be written $\lambda|\D z|^2$. \end{corollary} \begin{proof} Restricting to $U$ the conformal charts covering it turns $U$ into a Riemann surface.
 By the Uniformization Theorem, there is a conformal mapping from $U$ onto $X$, where $X$ is the unit disc or $\C$.
 Let $(U_1,f_1)$ be an isothermal chart with $U_1$ contained in $U$.
 By definition, there exists a conformal mapping from $f_1(U_1)$ into $X$.
 Let us endow the image of this mapping by the pushforward of the metric.
 We do this for all the isothermal charts in $U$. \end{proof}